-E-levy is theft not tax – Sammy Gyamfi
+E-Levy is theft not tax – Sammy Gyamfi

 Related Articles:

-- Go to IMF; E-levy isn’t the solution – Assibey-Yeboah to gov’t
+- Go to IMF, E-Levy is not the solution – Assibey-Yeboah to government

-- Go to IMF; E-levy isn’t the solution – Assibey-Yeboah to gov’t
+- Go to IMF, E-Levy is not the solution – Assibey-Yeboah to government

 - E-levy is theft not tax – Sammy Gyamfi